-There are some very good people 'working' in the paranormal field, but unfortunately there are some real pieces of work too.
-One group some friends and I had particular problems with several years back was 'Queensland Paranormal Investigators', who ran commercial Ghost Hunts.
-These ghost hunts were held in places like South Brisbane Cemetery and were also planned for Boggo Road.
-QPI and their colleagues tried to scare off 'competition', and around 2010, when we were planning our South Brisbane Cemetery 'Moonlight Tours', they were rather antagonistic towards us.
+There are some good people involved in the paranormal field, but unfortunately there are some not-so-nice ones too.
+One group some friends and I had particular problems with several years back was 'Queensland Paranormal Investigators' (QPI), who et themselves up to run commercial Ghost Hunts.
+These ghost hunts were to be held in places like South Brisbane Cemetery and were also planned for Boggo Road.
+QPI and their colleagues tried to scare off 'competition', and around 2010, when we were planning our cemetery night tours, they were very antagonistic towards the Friends of South Brisbane Cemetery.

-I try to moderate my own language in these pages, but others have been harsher.
+My own opinions aside, other people have used very harsh language describing the people involved in QPI.
 Stephen Downes, a contributor to Channels 9’s A Current Affair, pulled out of show after ACA aired an uncritical segment on the ghost hunts offered by QPI/Ghost Tours in early 2010.
 He did not hold back in this article 'Who ya gonna call?
 Ghost boasters apparently':

 'A psychopathic liar has no conscience, no feelings of guilt or remorse, and he cares not a fig for the well being of friends or family members he betrays.
-He does not struggle with shame no matter what kind of harmful or immoral lies he tells.'I'd suggest they have confused the terms 'psychopath' and 'sociopath' here - which can be dismissed as amateur analysis anyway - but the rest of the article goes downhill from there.
-They are talking about Shane Townsend, a founder of Queensland Paranormal Investigators who is seen in this photo with his 'Ghost Hunts' partner ‘Jack’ Sim.
+He does not struggle with shame no matter what kind of harmful or immoral lies he tells.'The rest of the article goes downhill from there.
+They are talking about Shane Townsend, a founder of QPI who can be seen in this photo with his 'Ghost Hunts' partner ‘Jack’ Sim.

 |Queensland Times, 19 January 2010|

-It’s a long article that you really have to see to believe.
+It’s a long article that you really have to read to believe.
 They write: